mhashim6/blog/content/posts/fp-and-oop-are-siblings.md

   list: never
 ---

 The goal of this post is not to say that you can use both FP and OOP in harmony.
-Nor do I want to repeat that a paradigm war is idiotic.
+Nor do I want to repeat the fact that a paradigm war is idiotic.

-I'm hear to tell you that FP and OOP are quite close and you can truly understand both if you got to learn a few things about the reasoning behind certain characteristics of both OOP and FP.
+I'm here to tell you that FP and OOP are quite close and you can truly understand both if you got to learn a few things about the reasoning behind certain patterns in both worlds.

-With this knowledge you can definitely combine best of both worlds and appreciate the beauty of each "solution".
+With this knowledge you can definitely combine the best of both worlds and appreciate the beauty of each "solution".

 Yes, OOP and FP are both solutions to the same problem—How to better represent and solve complex problems in the Human world.
-And my main dish here will be something that confuses many FP newbies: `Function Currying`.
+And my main dish here will be: `Function Currying`.

+You can think of this as an* _"FP for OOP developers"_ kind of post.

 ## You don't think you know it, but you actually use it everyday